CCurl/S4/README.md

 Why S4?
 There are multiple reasons:

 1. Many interactive programming environments use tokens and a large SWITCH statement in a loop to run the program.
 In those systems, the tokens (the cases in the SWITCH) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when reading the machine code.
 Additionally there is a compiler, often something similar to Forth, to work in that environment.
-In these enviromnents, there is a steep learning curve, as the programmer needs to learn the user environment and the hundreds or thousands of user functions in the libraries (or "words" in Forth).
-In S4, there is only one thing to learn; the machine code is human readable, and there is no a compiler, nor are there thousands of functions/words to learn.
+In these enviromnents, there is a steep learning curve.
+The programmer needs to learn the user environment and the hundreds or thousands of user functions in the libraries (or "words" in Forth).
+In S4, there is only one thing to learn; the source code is the machine code, there is no a compiler, and there aren't thousands of functions/words to learn.

-2. I wanted a simple interactive programming environment that could be easily understood and modified.
+2. I wanted an extremely simple interactive programming environment that could be easily understood and modified.
 My mantra is that a program should be "intuitively obvious upon casual inspection".

 3. I wanted to avoid the need for using a multiple gigabyte tool chain and the edit/compile/run paradigm for developing programs.